Skeyelab/customer_lookup_app/README.md

 :warning: *Use of this software is subject to important terms and conditions as set forth in the License file* :warning:

-:warning: *Use of this software is subject to important terms and conditions as set forth in the License file* :warning:

 # Customer Lookup App

 ## Description: